All You Need to Know About CCTV Camera Compliance in India

 - Models that meet these standards may display the message “This CCTV camera complies with Essential Requirement(s) for Security” on their packaging.

-For more details, refer to the official notification from here.
+For more details, refer to the official notification here.

-Background: Why Security Testing for CCTV Camera in India Become Mandatory?
+Background: Why Security Testing for CCTV Cameras in India has Become Mandatory?

 With the increasing importance of security in today’s digital world, India has moved decisively to mandate security certification for all CCTV cameras, bringing them under the BIS (Bureau of Indian Standards) framework.